Safety and handling

 PAROL6 requires 3 connections for normal operation.

-Power connection -> Marked green on image
+- Power connection — marked green in the image

-USB connection -> Marked blue on image
+- USB connection — marked blue in the image

 Code upload